nirmata/kyverno-charts/charts/nirmata/README.md

 ### Get license key
 You need a license key to run Kyverno.
 If you are using Nirmata Enterprise for Kyverno, it is available in the UI.
 Else contact <support@nirmata.com>.

-### Manage Kyverno through Operator
+## Manage Kyverno through new Enterprise Kyverno Operator
 Install the Enterprise Kyverno Operator following instructions [here](https://github.com/nirmata/kyverno-charts/blob/main/charts/enterprise-kyverno-operator/README.md).
 The operator will manage Kyverno lifecycle.

-## Managing Kyverno without operator
+This is the recommended method to be used going ahead.

+## (DEPRECATED) Independent Kyverno install with legacy Kyverno Operator
+We recommend managing Kyverno lifecycle through the Enterprise Kyverno Operator mentioned above.
+This section is for users using the legacy operator and managing Kyverno directly through its Helm Chart.

+**Install legacy Kyverno Operator**
+Install the legacy Kyverno Operator following instructions [here](https://github.com/nirmata/kyverno-charts/blob/main/charts/kyverno-operator/README.md).

 **Add the Kyverno Helm repository:**